-Age Approximately 125 years.
-Weather Dry and overcast, following a period of unsettled weather conditions.
+Weather Prolonged rain showers following a recent period of unsettled weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Assumed brick construction with a rendered finish.
-The adjacent flashings appear to be formed in lead.
+Stone/brick construction with a render finish.
+The adjacent flashings are formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and overlaid with tiles.
-There is a mono pitched roof covering the rear projection which is overlaid with metal material.
-I was able to inspect the roof space and gained access from a ceiling hatch within the attic floor landing and two door hatches within the attic floor bedroom.
-The roof is assumed to be built of timber trusses and overlaid with sarking material.
-Insulation material is laid between the ceiling joists and rafters.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+Roofing including roof space The roof is pitched and overlaid with tiles.
+The projection to the side has a flat roof overlaid in felt or similar.
+I was able to partially inspect the roof space and gained access from a hatch within the kitchen.
+The roof is built of timber trusses and boarded over with timber sarking.
+Insulation material is laid between and over the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material, consisting of half round gutters discharging into round downpipes.
+Rainwater units are of PVC material consisting of half round gutters discharging into round downpipes.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls appear to be of solid stone and brick construction with an external finish of render.
+The outer walls are of solid stone and modern cavity construction, having a render external finish.
+A damp proof course is not visible, however, I would anticipate a building of this age to have a partial bitumen damp proof membrane.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are a mixture of uPVC and timber double glazed design.
-The external doors are of uPVC double glazed type.
-There are timber fascia boards.
+Windows and the external doors are of uPVC double glazed type.
+There are uPVC and timber fascia/soffit boards.